-4.5 Selection of Control Actions for Inclusion in the Comprehensive Plan
+4.3 Selection of Control Actions for Inclusion in the Comprehensive Plan

-The results of the evaluation of Control Actions presented above were discussed at a SRRTTF workshop held in Spokane on July 27, 2016.
-The objective of this workshop was to define, in a consensus-based manner among SRRTTF members, the specific Control Actions to be included in the Comprehensive Plan.
-A summary of the Control Actions under consideration were presented in spreadsheet format as shown in Table 5.
-The 45 Control Actions originally identified were condensed into 27 categories, primarily by grouping individual stormwater controls into categories corresponding their location (i.e. pipe entrance, in the pipe system, or end of pipe).
+The results of the evaluation of Control Actions presented above were discussed at a Task Force workshop held in Spokane on July 27, 2016.
+The objective of this workshop was to define, in a consensus-based manner among Task Force members, the specific Control Actions to be included in the Comprehensive Plan.
+A summary of the Control Actions under consideration were presented in spreadsheet format as shown in Table 10.
+The 45 Control Actions originally identified were condensed into 27 categories, primarily by grouping individual stormwater controls into categories corresponding to their location (i.e. pipe entrance, in the pipe system, or end of pipe).
 Discussion of Control Actions at the workshop was divided into tiers of:

 Control Actions already being implemented